 Consider how to keep in touch with pupils’ progress

 There are a few ways you can keep in touch with pupils about the work they’re undertaking:

-- Regularly contacting parents to check how pupils are managing with Oak and speaking to the pupil to ask them questions about what they’ve been learning
+- Regularly contacting parents to check how pupils are managing with Oak and speaking to the pupil to ask them about their learning and what they enjoyed best

-- Having a teacher available at set times to answer questions from pupils
+- Having a teacher available at set times to check in and support learners online

 Review your plans and learn from your mistakes and success

 Remote learning in these circumstances is new so it’s difficult to predict what might work and what might not, especially with the added pressures specialist settings can face with the lack of routine or contact.